-Dakota Ridge: Definitely for the more advanced cyclist, hiker, or trail runner, this trail travels atop the crest of the Dakota Ridge formation.
-On the north end, the trail descends from the ridge on very steep bedrock.
+Dakota Ridge: Definitely for the more advanced cyclist, hiker, or trail runner, this trail travels atop the crest of the formation.
+The trail descends from the ridge on very steep bedrock.

 From Main Street in Cañon City, head north on 5th Street for about .5 mile until you reach Floral Avenue.
 Take a left (west) uphill and through the sowback formation.
 Parking will be on your left (south) side of the road.
 (This is where Skyline Drive descends into town.)